Breast Augmentation Surgery in Gurgaon

 Saline implants remain useful in a narrow set of cases — for example, where a smaller incision is preferred (the implant is placed empty and then filled), where cost is a primary driver, or where the patient specifically wants the option of detecting a rupture immediately (a saline rupture deflates visibly within hours; a silent silicone rupture is detected only on imaging).
 Saline is more likely to ripple in patients with thin tissue.

-Implant profile and shape — low, moderate, moderate-plus, high, and extra-high profiles each have a defined base diameter and projection.
-Round implants give upper-pole fullness; teardrop (anatomical) implants distribute more volume to the lower pole.
+Low, moderate, moderate-plus, high, and extra-high profiles each have a defined base diameter and projection.
 The profile is matched to the chest width measured at consultation, not chosen from a brochure.
 Going wider than the chest gives a “side-boob” look in clothing; going narrower wastes the implant under the breast.
+How those measurements are taken and converted into a volume-and-profile shortlist is set out in the breast implant sizing methodology.

-Pocket — over the muscle (subglandular) versus under the muscle (subpectoral or dual-plane).
 Subpectoral placement is preferred when tissue coverage over the upper pole is thin, because the muscle layer hides the implant edge and reduces visible rippling.
 Subglandular placement is faster to recover from and avoids “animation deformity” (implant moving with chest contraction during exercise) but requires adequate native tissue.
 Dual-plane is the workhorse middle ground — upper pole under muscle, lower pole under gland — and is used in most augmentations at the clinic.

 Hybrid breast augmentation combines a smaller implant under the muscle with fat transfer over the top.
 This is used when the patient wants substantial volume but has very thin upper-pole tissue that would show implant edges; the layered fat acts as a permanent soft cover.
 The hybrid approach is also useful when the patient wants to address minor asymmetry that an implant alone cannot fine-tune.
+What the hybrid operation involves, who it suits, and how the grafted fat behaves over the first six months are covered in the guide to hybrid breast augmentation in India.

 A separate and connected decision — implant versus fat transfer alone — is covered in detail on the breast augmentation versus fat transfer comparison blog for patients still weighing the two.